BuckShlegeris/BuckShlegeris.github.io/about/index.md

 ## Family

-My father, Joe Shlegeris, used to be a businessman and is now a [running for state parliment as a Green](http://www.joefornoosa.com.au/).
+My father, Joe Shlegeris, used to be a businessman and is now [running for state parliment as a Green](http://www.joefornoosa.com.au/).